michaelhsmart/Docker-TF-Dev-Notes/README.md

 that the environment and all of its dependencies are also accounted for in that transfer.
 You also want to script literally everything such that you can reduce the process to a single line if possible (that single line can just call a few independent scripts in sequence).
-If you're deploying on a server, you don't necessarily have any interactivity with your training job, so you might need it to operate independently.
+If you're deploying on a server, you might not have any interactivity with your training job, so you might need it to operate independently.
 For other researchers trying out your code, you really want to make sure that your setup script doesn't conflict with their unknown system as well.

 ## Tools

 Each of the motivating scenarios have tools that help resolve issues you might run into.
-We'll dive into the tools in more detail later in their own files, but the resulting recommendation is:
+We'll dive into the tools in more detail later in their own files, but my resulting recommendation is:

 Overall: Docker for general environment management (see `docker.md` for an overview).